 Now that a connection is established, Alice and Bob can communicate to agree a ledger update by passing a series of messages back and forth, as prescribed by the flow steps.

 Flows can be composed by starting a flow as a subprocess in the context of another flow.
 The flow that is started as a subprocess is known as a subflow.
 The parent flow will wait until the subflow returns.

 Corda provides a library of flows to handle common tasks, meaning that developers do not have to redefine the logic behind common processes such as:

 - Verifying a chain of transactions

-Further information on the available built-in flows can be found in Flow library.
+Further information on the available built-in flows can be found in API: Flows.